Automatic guarantees when buying from a business

 Consumer Guarantees Act 1993, ss 9, 10

-If you buy goods that have been described to you (for example, in an advertisement or demonstration), the goods must be as they were described by the seller.
-If you buy after being shown a sample or demonstration model, the actual goods you receive must be the same as the sample or demonstration model.
+If you buy goods that were described to you (for example, in an advertisement or demonstration), the goods must match that description.
+If you buy something after being shown a sample or demonstration model, the actual goods you receive must be the same as that model.

 The goods must be at a reasonable price if no price is agreed in advance